anderson-github-classroom/csc-448-project/students/eagranof/home.md

 # Week 2

 * See [here](https://nbviewer.jupyter.org/github/ethana1234/CSC448-work/blob/master/project/exampleTree.ipynb) for the starter code and example of analysis being done for this project.
+DNA alignment using virulign and Phylogenic tree building.
+Also includes attempts to use other alignment tools.

+---

+# Week 3

 * See [here](https://nbviewer.jupyter.org/github/ethana1234/CSC448-work/blob/master/project/trimercomp.ipynb) for analysis of nucleotide composition of different coronavirus reference genomes.
+This first notebook is about trimer (3-mer) frequencies in each genome.
+* See [here](https://nbviewer.jupyter.org/github/ethana1234/CSC448-work/blob/master/project/gccontent.ipynb) for more comparison of coronaviruses.
+This notebook looks at GC content.

 ---

-# Week 3
+# Week 4
+* See [here]() for analysis on how coronavirus mutates and spreads, based on [this](https://www.nytimes.com/interactive/2020/04/30/science/coronavirus-mutations.html) NYT article.